This post contains affiliate links. Thanks for keeping my creativity afloat.

 When we moved into our house last fall, I bought all new linens, and we had kept the old mismatched ones.
 Now, we use those as rags for anything and everything (yes, even dog poop).
 I have nice microfiber reusable rags that are specifically for the kitchen.
 I love them.
 On a related note, our friends ask us if we are going to put our kids in cloth diapers because of this… still out for debate.

 We quit buying plastic bags.
 We do use reusable plastic meal prep containers for most of our food storage.
 Some people completely swear against plastic, but we don’t have a problem with it.
 There are also great reusable options for saran wrap.
+We have been using beeswax wrap and we love it!
+It’s convenient and easy to clean.
+Cloth sacks are also great for storing dry goods like nuts and pasta.

 Don’t you hate when you go to the grocery and you have to buy all the extra expensive stuff like laundry detergent, dryer sheets, paper towels, dishwasher detergent etc.?
 It always racks up the bill.
 I saw reusable dryer balls and was like “bam, another little thing we won’t have to waste or spend money on.”
 I use six balls in every load and they actually help the clothes dry faster which saves energy, too!
-Win-win-win.
+Win-win.

 Soap, Shampoo & Conditioner